New Management for Hotel Molokai Restaurant and Bar

-Urban said once the kitchen reopens, they will be looking to hire 25 to 35 local staff for the dining services.
+Urban said once the kitchen reopens, they will be working with a placement firm Salt Lake City to hire 25 to 35 local staff for the dining services.

 Clint added that even though they are not ready to begin hiring yet, interested applicants can stop by the front office to pick up an application and get started with the interview process.